Darkspirit/Darkspirit/README.md

 ### Hi there 👋

-Please support the following projects.
+Please support the following [memory safe](https://www.memorysafety.org/docs/memory-safety/) Rust projects.
 It would be great to have such a future:
 * [Redox OS](https://github.com/redox-os)
   * [relibc](https://github.com/redox-os/relibc) C standard library written in Rust
   * [reqwest](https://github.com/seanmonstar/reqwest) instead of curl